 These claims were supported by claims that this spectrum would ensure “that wireless sensors don’t have to be replaced when a patient is moved from one area of the hospital to another” and this “alone could result in $1.2 billion in annual savings”.

 Supporters of the initiative include GE Healthcare, whose CTO, Michael Harsh, supported the initiative by claiming that “the technology would not only make it easier to monitor patients, but could help reduce infections, since cables used to connect monitors can harbor disease-causing bacteria… …the technology will free patients from the tangle of cords currently used to connect sensors”.

 Richard Katz, Director, Cardiology, George Washington University Hospital, contributed to the need for dedicated spectrum to be allocated by claiming “I can’t even get my stethoscope on the chest any more.
 There’s just no room”.

-Asides from the regulators and a few big legacy MedTech firms is this really in the best interests of patients?
+Asides from vested interests of regulators and a few big legacy MedTech firms is there any benefit in this for patients?

-Obviously a major political problem in the USA is that regulatory capture requires such exaggeration but is anyone really so naive that they are going to believe that it is a failure or shortcoming of wireless networks that is preventing patients being followed up when they leave the hospital?
+Obviously a major political problem in the USA is that regulatory capture requires such exaggeration but is anyone really so naive that they are going to buy this initiative from an agency that clearly would love to hold a spectrum auction?
+Is anyone really going to believe that it is some failure or shortcoming of mobile networks that prevents patients being followed up when they leave hospitals?